By Brian Beard | 29th APR 2021

-GROUP D: Algeria, Egypt, Lebanon or Djibouti, Libya or Sudan
+GROUP D: Algeria, Egypt, Lebanon or Djibouti, Sudan

 The Arab Cup will truly be a dress-rehearsal for the 2022 World Cup and will be staged across six of the stadiums purpose-built for the World Cup.
 The tournament will be a good base for the various coaches to blood younger players and give them the opportunity to progress to the bigger stage in 2022 and rub shoulders with the likes of current giants of Arab football such as Riyad Mahrez and Mo Salah.
 The Arab Cup will also be great preparation for the Africa Nations Championships which kick off the new year in January 2022.

 In the same way the Arab Cup gives hope and incentive to aspiring young players it also presents an opportunity for the smaller nations, like Comoros, who only joined FIFA in 2005, and South Sudan, who are competing in their first international tournament, an opportunity to perhaps lock horns with tournament favourites such as Qatar, Tunisia and Morocco.

 Qatar gave themselves, and Arab football, a massive boost ahead of 2022 when they won their first major international title, the AFC Asia Cup.
 And, as hosts for the Arab Cup, they will be regarded as overwhelming favourites.
 The national team has had a good run of results over 2020-21 and after a narrow 2-1 defeat to the Korean Republic they won three out of their next four fixtures with their two most recent results being their best for some time.